 - a) If the road or reserve is no longer reasonably required: - (i) Council will seek to discontinue the road or reserve and negotiate the sale of the land in line with Principles 1 or 2 under section 4.2.8 of this Policy.
-In some instances Principles 4 or 5 may be appropriate; and - (ii) If the land is not sold Council will consider ordering the occupier to vacate the land.
-If a request to vacate is not complied with, legal advice shall be sought as to how to achieve restoration of the occupied land to Council control. - b) If the road or reserve is reasonably required, the occupiers will be requested to vacate the land.
-If the land is not vacated, legal advice shall be sought as to how to achieve restoration of the occupied land to Council control. - 2) Occupation of non-Council titled land (e.g. still in the name of the original subdivider).
+In some instances, Principles 4 or 5 may be appropriate; and - (ii) If the land is not sold Council will ordinarily seek to restore occupied land to Council control. - b) If the road or reserve is reasonably required, Council will order the occupiers to vacate the land.

+2) Occupation of non-Council titled land (e.g. still in the name of the original subdivider)